I am a sixth year Ph.D student working with David Speyer.

 I am primarily interested in algebraic geometry and algebraic

 combinatorics.
-My current research involves Schubert calculus and the
+My current research involves Schubert

-moduli space of marked stable curves.
+calculus, equivariant free resolutions and moduli of stable curves.

 For example, here is a combinatorial covering